 (1) Initially, printed material shall be screened in the institution mail office.

-(2) The mail office supervisor shall forward to the warden, or the warden's designee, any printed material which is reasonably believed to be excludable under the provisions of this rule.
+(2) The mail office supervisor shall forward to the managing officer, or the managing officer's designee, any printed material which is reasonably believed to be excludable under the provisions of this rule.

-(3) As soon as practicable, the warden, or the warden's designee, shall review the forwarded printed material and shall decide whether the printed material may be permitted into the institution or should be excluded under the provisions of this rule.
+(3) As soon as practicable, the managing officer, or the managing officer's designee, shall review the forwarded printed material and shall decide whether the printed material may be permitted into the institution or should be excluded under the provisions of this rule.

-(4) If the warden or the warden's designee, determines that the material may be permitted into the institution, then the material shall be promptly forwarded to the inmate.
+(4) If the managing officer or the managing officer's designee, determines that the material may be permitted into the institution, then the material shall be promptly forwarded to the inmate.

-(5) If the warden, or the warden's designee, determines that the material should be excluded from the institution, this decision shall be promptly forwarded to the inmate in writing.
+(5) If the managing officer, or the managing officer's designee, determines that the material should be excluded from the institution, this decision shall be promptly forwarded to the inmate in writing.

 (6) The written decision shall provide a brief explanation of the reasons for excluding the printed material.
 The explanation shall be sufficient to inform the inmate of the basis for the decision.